Divinity

 Your schedule might not align with ours.
 That’s why we offer five separate start dates each year.
 Your studies on your time, at NGU.

-By studying sacred texts, theological doctrines, and the history of religions, individuals can gain a comprehensive understanding of their faith tradition and develop the ability to critically engage with complex religious and ethical issues.
-Embrace the opportunity to serve as a religious leader, guide others in their spiritual journeys, foster dialogue, and contribute to the well-being of communities through the application of theological insights and compassionate service.
+By studying theological doctrines and the history of religion, you’ll gain a comprehensive understanding of faith traditions and develop the ability to engage with complex religious and ethical issues.
+Embrace the opportunity to serve, guide others, foster dialogue, and contribute to the well-being of communities through the application of theological insights and compassionate service.

 • Spiritual Formation